Devolutions/devolutions-gateway/README.md

 - `Ngrok`: JSON object describing the ngrok configuration for ingress listeners:

-    * `Authtoken`: specifies the authentication token used to connect to the ngrok service,
+    * `AuthToken`: specifies the authentication token used to connect to the ngrok service,
     * `HeartbeatInterval`: how often the service should heartbeat to the ngrok servers defined as a number in seconds,
     * `HeartbeatTolerance`: reconnect the agent tunnel session if the server does not respond to a heartbeat within this tolerance defined as a number on seconds,